 Respirators and Masks

 There are significant differences between masks and respirators.
-Surgical masks and face masks are not respirators and do not provide the same level of protection to workers as properly fitted respirators.
+Surgical and face masks are not respirators and do not provide workers the same level of protection as adequately fitted respirators.

 Respirators:

-• A personal protective device that is worn on the face or head and covers at least the nose and mouth.
+• A personal protective device worn on the face or head covers at least the nose and mouth.

 Mask and respirator comparisons are described in Table 1.